 Middle School counselors provide academic support, guidance on peer relationships, strategies for solving problems and resolving conflicts, and more in individual and group counseling sessions.
 The counselors also teach a Life Skills course and sponsor the Peer Helpers program, which allows students to lead their classmates by example in the academic and social spheres.

 In the Upper School, the Academic Dean and Counseling Offices provide academic, social, and emotional counseling.
 A grade level counselor works with each class of students until graduation, allowing for sustained personal connections with students and families throughout Upper School.
-Additionally, beginning in February of junior year and continuing through senior year, students are assigned a college counselor.
+Additionally, beginning in the spring of their sophomore year, students are assigned a college counselor.